xavierpriour/grunt-stage/README.md

 and do nothing if a stage was already set.
 Use it for tasks that are mainly performed on a specific stage, yet are occasionally performed on another.
-For example: `grunt.registerTask('test', ['stage:default:local', 'build', 'run-test']);`
+For example: `grunt.registerTask('test', ['stage:default:local', 'run-test']);`
 allows you to run `grunt test` while developing, then `grunt stage:pre-prod:test` for pre-production environment testing.
+- `stage:block:STAGE` will stop grunt processing if the specified stage is set.
+Use it to protect you from running dangerous tasks in inappropriate environments.
+For example, never run tests in production: `grunt.registerTask('test', ['stage:block:production', 'run-test']);`

+Finally, you can chain these commands as needed: want to run your tests by default in your local env, sometimes in pre-prod, never in production?
+Just do
+`grunt.registerTask('test', ['stage:default:local', 'stage:block:production', 'run-test']);`

 #### stage:STAGE
 Loads a stage, for later use.